 - Sunflowers (small varieties)

-With the wide variety of shapes, designs and colors in pots and plants, making a container garden for bees is an easy task.
+There are a wide variety of shapes, designs and colors in pots and containers.
+Picking out a few bee friendly plants for bees or other pollinators is easy to do.
 The hardest part is decided when ones to pick.
-Another great idea is think about a water source for bees nearby.
-Bees need water too.

 As you are designed your yard or pollinator patio or balcony, another great idea is to think about creating a water source for bees.
 Insects need water, as well as, food.
 This is especially true during the heat of summer.
 My garden has several small water gardens where the bees visit to drink.